motopress/getwid/readme.txt

 == Changelog ==

+= 1.8.6, Apr 28 2023 =
+* Improved compatibility with WordPress 6.2.
+* Fixed an issue when wrong icons might be displayed in Toggle and Accordion blocks in the block editor after saving.
+* Fixed an issue when Images Slider and Content Timeline images would disappear in the block editor after a size change.
+* Fixed an issue with the Google Fonts control in the block editor.
+* Fixed an issue when the Countdown block was not functioning properly in the block editor.
+* Minor bug fixes and improvements.

 = 1.8.5, Apr 14 2023 =
 * Fixed an issue when content of Section block may disappear in the block editor.
 * Fixed an issue when animation of Progress Bar and Circular Progress Bar blocks may not run in the block editor.